-А separate server named Lightweight Directory Access Protocol (LDAP) server was used in OSWAS for authentication of user's login.
-The server stored username, password, employee ID, etc. Employee master table in OSWAS database had all employee details except password.
+А separate server named Lightweight Directory Access Protocol (LDAP) server was OSWAS used in for authentication of user's login.
+The server stored username, password, employee ID, etc. table Employee master in OSWAS had database all employee details except password.
 Whenever a user tried to access OSWAS, the user name was checked in the employee master of OSWAS database for availability and status.
 If found in service, the username and password were sent to LDAP for authentication and when login was successful in LDAP server, the user was allowed to access OSWAS and his access control was managed through defined roles.
 Same users were to be available in OSWAS and LDAP servers since both databases complement the authentication process for the user accessing OSWAS.
 Audit, however, noticed discrepancies of user data between these two data sets as follows: